-The purpose of this rule is to set forth processes for reviews conducted by the department to ensure compliance by residential facilities licensed in accordance with section 5123.19 of the Revised Code, the issuance of licenses for residential facilities operating in accordance with Chapters 5123. and 5124. of the Revised Code, and adverse actions for residential facilities not operating in accordance with Chapters 5123. and 5124. of the Revised Code.
+This rule sets forth processes for reviews conducted by the department to ensure compliance by residential facilities licensed in accordance with section 5123.19 of the Revised Code, the issuance of licenses for residential facilities operating in accordance with Chapters 5123. and 5124. of the Revised Code, and adverse actions for residential facilities not operating in accordance with Chapters 5123. and 5124. of the Revised Code.

 - (1) "Administrator" means the person responsible for the day-to-day operation of a residential facility. - (2) "Compliance review" means a review of a residential facility conducted by the department or its designee for the purpose of determining compliance with applicable requirements in order to ensure the health, safety, and welfare of individuals served.
-The department may, based upon a compliance review, issue a citation and require immediate corrective action when it determines that a violation poses an immediate and substantial risk to the health and safety of residents. - (3) "County board" means a county board of developmental disabilities. - (4) "Department" means the Ohio department of developmental disabilities. - (5) "Home and community-based services" has the same meaning as in section 5123.01 of the Revised Code. - (6) "Individual" means a person with a developmental disability. - (7) "Intermediate care facility" means an intermediate care facility for individuals with intellectual disabilities as defined in rule 5123:2-7-01 of the Administrative Code. - (8) "License" means written approval by the department to a licensee to operate a residential facility.
-For purposes of this rule, "license" does not include an interim license issued in response to an emergency situation or to meet a temporary need to place an individual in a residential facility. - (9) "Licensee" has the same meaning as in section 5123.19 of the Revised Code.
+The department may, based upon a compliance review, issue a citation and require immediate corrective action when it determines that a violation poses an immediate and substantial risk to the health and safety of residents. - (3) "County board" means a county board of developmental disabilities. - (4) "Department" means the Ohio department of developmental disabilities. - (5) "Home and community-based services" has the same meaning as in section 5123.01 of the Revised Code. - (6) "Individual" means a person with a developmental disability. - (7) "Intermediate care facility for individuals with intellectual disabilities" has the same meaning as in section 5124.01 of the Revised Code. - (8) "License" means written approval by the department to a licensee to operate a residential facility.
+For purposes of this rule, "license" does not include an interim license issued in response to an emergency situation or to meet a temporary need to place an individual in a residential facility accordance with rule 5123:2-3-08 of the Administrative Code. - (9) "Licensee" has the same meaning as in section 5123.19 of the Revised Code.